 While I normally recommend using the best chocolate you can find, when making truffles I prefer using white chocolate chips as opposed to chocolate bars.
 The stabilizers in the chips help the truffles to set up firmer and hold their shape.

-- 6 ounces (about 1 cup) white chocolate chips (or chopped white chocolate)
+- 6 ounces (1 cup) white chocolate chips (or chopped white chocolate)

 - 5 tablespoons (2.5 oz) butter (diced)